25. HAPPINESS

 M. Gorky

-One cannot live in society and be free from society.
+One cannot live in society and be free from

 V. Lenin

-A tree - that’s a true miracle, but a forest is merely a mirage.
+A tree - that’s a true miracle, but a

 S. Levin

-Each man is like a letter in an alphabet: in order to form a word, he needs to unite the others.
+in order to form a word, he needs to unite the others.

 O. Mandelshtam